Saturday, June 5, 2010

 Rabbits need a constant supply of hay.

 Rabbits should NEVER be fed lettuce, as this can be lethal.
-There are a number of other things bunnies should never be fed
+There are a number of other things bunnies should never be fedwhen your rabbit bites

 Rabbits, whilst being incredibly cute, playful, fun little individuals, also have some tendencies that may be somewhat surprising to the uninitiated.
 Though they are prey animals, they can have a somewhat vicious streak at times, and those big incisors can make for a nasty bite if bunny decides that you deserve it.